A checklist for buying an external hard drive for Mac

 Tip # 1.
 Decide between SSD and HDD

-External storage solutions come in these 2 varieties.
-SSD (solid state drives) are like big USB flash drives with multiple memory chips to store data, whereas HDDs are rotating magnetic disks.
+External storage solutions come in these two varieties: SSD (solid-state drives) are like big USB flash drives with multiple memory chips to store data, whereas HDDs (hard disc drives) are rotating magnetic disks.
 If you need more room to store gigabytes of data (videos or photos), you should consider getting an HDD.
 If your purpose is to get more memory for your Mac’s operating system and apps, then an SSD would be just the right option.

 SSD: more speedy, more resistant to shocks, thinner (lighter)